Adam Goodrum on Why a Piece Must Justify Its Existence

 - 6 min read

-Adam Goodrum's studio in Sydney is where things get reduced.
-A piece begins as a concept, gets drawn, modelled, prototyped, and cut back until what remains is only what the object actually needs.
-He is interested, he has said, in objects that express how they are made, and it is a principle that runs through everything that leaves the studio, from the Stitch Chair produced by Cappellini to his work for Thonet and Artifort, furniture that looks simple until you understand it, at which point it becomes considerably more interesting.
+Adam Goodrum's studio in Sydney is where he reduces things.
+A piece begins as a concept, is drawn, modeled, prototyped, and cut back until what remains is only what the object actually needs.
+He is interested, he has said, in objects that express how they are made, and it is a principle that runs through everything that leaves the studio, from the Stitch Chair produced by Cappellini to his work for Thonet and Artifort, furniture that looks simple until you understand it, at which point it becomes considerably more compelling.
 Design Diary International's Shweta put a series of questions to him over email, and what came back was as considered and as precisely worded as the objects themselves.

 Australia has shaped his thinking in ways that are specific and worth taking seriously.
 The geographical isolation of the country encourages a pragmatism in how things are made, a resourcefulness born of distance from the supply chains and manufacturing cultures that European designers move through as a matter of course, and alongside that pragmatism sits a strong connection to landscape, light, openness, and material honesty that has shaped his preference for clarity and restraint without his having to consciously enforce it.
-Being removed from global design centers has also allowed him to develop a voice that is not overly trend-driven, and he names this directly, without false modesty, as a form of freedom, the freedom that comes from not being in the room where consensus is forming, from not having to either join it or visibly push against it, from simply working at a distance that makes the question of what is current feel considerably less urgent than the question of what is right.
+Being removed from global design centers has also allowed him to develop a voice that is not overly trend-driven, and he names this distance directly, without false modesty, as a form of freedom: the freedom that comes from being outside the room where consensus is forming, from being able to neither join it nor visibly push against it, from simply working at a distance that makes the question of what is current feel considerably less urgent than the question of what is right.

-"Being slightly removed from global centres has allowed me to develop a voice that isn't overly trend-driven.
+"Being slightly removed from global centers has allowed me to develop a voice that isn't overly trend-driven.
 There's freedom in that distance."

 Collaboration is central to his practice in a way that is structural rather than incidental, and his account of how it actually works is more honest than the version designers usually offer in print.
-Rather than arriving at a manufacturer with a fixed idea, he tries first to understand what they do exceptionally well and build from there, and the best outcomes occur when there is mutual trust, when engineering and craftsmanship and design thinking push each other forward and the final piece is better than the initial concept because it has been tested and strengthened through genuine dialogue.
+Rather than arriving at a manufacturer with a fixed idea, he first tries to understand what they do exceptionally well and builds from there.
+The best outcomes occur when there is mutual trust, when engineering, craftsmanship, and design thinking push each other forward, and when the final piece is better than the initial concept because it has been tested and strengthened through genuine dialogue.
 That last part is the important one, the willingness to allow a manufacturer's knowledge and capability to improve the idea rather than treating the original concept as settled and the manufacturer as simply the means of its execution.
 It is a collaborative ethic that requires a particular kind of confidence, the kind that does not need to protect the first idea from contact with reality.

-The Stitch Chair, produced by Cappellini and the piece most associated with his name internationally, is where that ethic produced its most visible result.
-It was an exploration of making construction visible, he explains, using stitching not as decoration but as structure, reducing a chair to its essential components and expressing them honestly, and it marked a moment where experimentation met commercial viability, a balance he describes as delicate and clearly means.
-Working with Cappellini gave him direct insight into Italian design culture, an experience he speaks of with evident respect, and the longevity of the piece, its continued relevance years after it was first produced, has been rewarding in the way that only work with genuine structural logic tends to be, because it does not depend on the moment it was made in to remain valid, does not need the year of its production to explain why it still exists.
+The Stitch Chair, produced by Cappellini and the piece most closely associated with his name internationally, is the most visible result of that ethic.
+It was an exploration of making construction visible, he explains, using stitching not as decoration but as structure, reducing a chair to its essential components and expressing them honestly, and it marked a moment where experimentation met commercial viability, a balance he describes as delicate and clearly meaningful.
+Working with Cappellini gave him direct insight into Italian design culture, an experience he speaks of with evident respect, and the longevity of the piece, its continued relevance years after it was first produced, has been rewarding in the way that only work with genuine structural logic tends to be because its validity and continued existence do not depend on or require the moment it was made in.

-On trends, Goodrum is clear without being combative.
-He does not actively resist them, he says, he simply does not begin with them, and the distinction matters because one is a stance and the other is just a way of working.
-He starts with structure, material, and purpose, and if a piece resolves well in those areas it tends to feel grounded and lasting without longevity needing to be designed for as a separate objective.
-Trends, in his account of them, relate primarily to surface and styling, which is not where his interest lies, and the question he returns to instead is whether something will feel relevant in ten or twenty years, a standard that most trend-driven work neither meets nor was ever intended to.
+On trends, Goodrum is clear and direct, but not combative.
+He does not actively resist them, he says; he simply does not begin with them, and the distinction matters because one is a stance and the other is just a way of working.
+He starts with structure, material, and purpose, and if a piece resolves well in those areas, it tends to feel grounded and lasting without longevity needing to be designed for as a separate objective.
+Trends, in his account of them, relate primarily to surface and styling, which does not interest him; instead, he questions whether something will feel relevant in ten or twenty years, a standard that most trend-driven work fails to meet and was never intended to.

-Material, he is clear on this, is never applied at the end.
+Material, he is clear on this point, is never applied at the end.
 It informs the idea from the beginning, carries both structural and emotional qualities that shape what a piece can be before a line has been drawn, and often a concept will emerge directly from understanding how a material behaves under tension or compression rather than from a resolved form that is then given a material to live in.
-He is interested in letting materials do what they naturally want to do rather than forcing them into something artificial, and this is less a philosophical position than a practical one, the recognition that a material working against its own nature is a material that will eventually make that fact known.
+He is interested in letting materials do what they naturally want to do rather than forcing them into something artificial, and this approach is less a philosophical position than a practical one, recognizing that a material working against its nature is a material that will eventually make that fact known.

 "Material is never applied at the end.
 It informs the idea from the beginning."

 His understanding of design has shifted considerably since he first established his practice, and the change he identifies is temperamental rather than technical.
 Early on, he says, there is a desire to prove something, and over time he has grown more comfortable with restraint, more willing to let ideas develop slowly, more rigorous in what he removes.
-He is also more aware of longevity now, both environmentally and culturally, and the standard he applies to his own work has become one of simple justification, a piece should justify its existence, and if it cannot meet that requirement it should not be made.
+He is also more aware of longevity, both environmentally and culturally, and he now applies a simple standard of justification: a piece should justify its existence, and if it cannot meet that requirement, it should not be made.
 It is a demanding position and an unfashionable one in an industry that produces a considerable amount of furniture whose primary purpose is to be photographed, and Goodrum states it without apparent concern for how it lands.

 Looking ahead, he is increasingly drawn to modularity and adaptability, to how furniture can evolve with people over time rather than being fixed at the moment of purchase, and to the further exploration of material innovation alongside traditional craftsmanship.
-The ambition, stated plainly, is to create work that feels both contemporary and enduring, with a clarity that allows it to age well, which is as precise and as honest a description of what he has been doing all along as anything else in this conversation, and the kind of ambition that does not require a trend to give it direction because it already has one of its own.
+The ambition, stated plainly, is to create work that feels both contemporary and enduring, with a clarity that allows it to age well.
+This statement is as precise and honest a description of his work as anything else in this conversation, and it is the kind of ambition that does not need a trend to give it direction because it already has one of its own.

 "A piece should justify its existence."